Need a story investigated? Contact the ABC7 I-Team

-CHICAGO (WLS) --Do you have a story that needs to be investigated?
+CHICAGO (WLS) -- Do you have a story that needs to be investigated?
 Chuck Goudie and the ABC7 I-Team at Eyewitness News in Chicago want to hear from you.

-And if you have an I-Team consumer tip for Jason Knowles please scroll down for the consumer I-Team form.
+And if you have a I-Team consumer tip for Jason Knowles or Samantha Chatman please scroll down for the consumer I-Team form.

 Complete the form below, email your information to iteam@abc.com, or contact Chuck Goudie on Facebook or Twitter:

+Also, you may contact investigative reporter Chuck Goudie at iteam@abc.com, at Facebook at www.facebook.com/ChuckGoudieABC7ITeam and on Twitter at @chuckgoudieabc7

-The I-Team Hotline is (312)750-7TIP.
+The I-Team news hotline is: (312)750-7TIP.
 Do not just leave your name and phone number.
 Messages left without information will not be returned.
 We do not pay for news stories.

+You may contact consumer investigative reporters Jason Knowles and Samantha Chatman at iteam.consumer@abc.com.
+Contact Jason Knowles on social media at www.facebook.com/JasonKnowlesABC7.
+The I-Team consumer story hotline is: (312)750-7TIP.

+If you have a consumer story you may also complete the form below.

 If you have documents, photos, videos or other records that may help us understand your situation, please provide them.
 Your phone number is appreciated.